Legion-Team/legion-protocol-contracts/README.md

 - `initialize`: Initializes the vesting contract with the beneficiary, start timestamp, and vesting duration.

+### Linear Epoch Vesting

+The `LegionLinearEpochVesting` contract handles the linear epoch vesting of tokens for investors.
+It releases vested tokens over a specified duration in epochs, ensuring that tokens are distributed gradually according to a predefined schedule.

+#### Key Functions:

+- `initialize`: Initializes the vesting contract with the beneficiary, start timestamp, vesting duration, epoch duration, number of epochs.

 ### Vesting Factory

 The `LegionVestingFactory` contract is a factory for deploying proxy instances of Legion vesting contracts.
 It allows for the creation of new vesting schedule contracts.